barrymichaeldoyle/supabase-react-query-codegen/README.md

 npx supabase-react-query-codegen generate supabase-react-query-codegen.config.json
 ```

+## Generated Types

+For convenience this tool also generates types from your Database schema.
+The following types will be generated for each table in your database, if you have a table called `todo_items` then you will get these types:

+- `TodoItem`
+- `AddTodoItemRequest`
+- `UpdateTodoItemRequest`

 ## Generated Hooks

 The following hooks will be generated for each table in your database, if you have a table called `todo_items` then you will get these hooks: